History is full of investing disasters...

 That's because the stop price rises as your investment rises.
 That ensures that you lock in gains.
 And this would have worked perfectly for STMP.

-A simple 25% trailing stop would have gotten investors out of the company in early October.
+A simple 25% trailing stop would have gotten investors out in early October.
 That would have meant a double-digit gain in less than a year.
 More importantly, it would have meant being OUT before the major losses started.

 That's why this tool works so well.
 It gives you an exit strategy that's set in stone.
 And that takes the emotion out of investing.
 You never want to be stuck in a bad trade, thinking "one more day, and it'll turn around."